NormalVR/Normcore-Documentation/docs/guides/meta/meta-platform-prerequisites.md

 <video width="100%" controls><source src={oculusIds} /></video>

 3. Fix any remaining project configuration issues.
-Open the Project Settings window and select the Oculus tab.
+Open the Project Settings window and select the "Meta XR" tab.
 Address any issues that show up in the list here by hitting the Fix button.
 If you're unsure, we generally recommend hitting Fix All.

 ![](./meta-platform-prerequisites/oculus-fixes.png "Occulus Project Settings Fixes")

 ## Initialize the Oculus platform at runtime

 Developers often forget to initialize the Oculus platform at runtime which can lead to a host of hard to track down bugs.
-You can do this in your own components by calling `Oculus.Platform.Core.Initialize()`, however the [Meta XR Platform SDK](https://assetstore.unity.com/packages/tools/integration/meta-xr-platform-sdk-262366) comes with an Entitlement Check sample.
+You can do this in your own components by calling `Oculus.Platform.Core.Initialize()`, however the [Meta XR Platform SDK](https://assetstore.unity.com/packages/tools/integration/meta-xr-platform-sdk-262366) comes with an Entitlement Check sample that you can import using the Package Manager.
 We typically recommend this approach as it will log errors if the platform fails to initialize, and includes the option to quit the application if the user does not have the proper entitlements.

 <video width="100%" controls><source src={entitlementCheck} /></video>